 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-Fall April 15 X
+Fall March 15 X

 Winter

-Spring November 1 X
+Spring

 Summer

 D10.
-Does an open admission policy, if reported, apply to transfer students? $\square$ Yes $\square$ No D11 .
+Does an open admission policy, if reported, apply to transfer students?
+Yes No D11 .
 Describe additional requirements for transfer admission, if applicable: Varies by academic interest Transfer Credit Policies D12.
 Report the lowest grade earned for any course that may be transferred for credit: C or Pass D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number 60 Unit type credit hours D14.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number 60 Unit type credit hours Thin to the state of the state D14.
 Maximum number of credits or courses that may be transferred from a four-year institution: Number Unit type D15.
 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16.
 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: D17.
 Describe other transfer credit policies: See http://bulletin.wustl.edu for specific requirements